Krishanshu28/MathLensAR/README.md

+Tip:
-Add a Vuforia Package Before running the file.
+Add a Vuforia Package in the project Before running the file.